CONDITIONS FOR MARCH 6TH

 Mt.
-Bachelor reports clear skies today.
+Bachelor reports clear skies this morning.
 Winds are light.
-The temp is 33 at West Village and 34 at mid mountain.
-The base is 43 inches at West Village and 73 inches at mid mountain.
+The temp is 26 at West Village and 37 at mid mountain.
+The base is 50 inches at West Village and 93 inches at mid mountain.
 Eight lifts are running today.
-That includes the Summit Chair and Northwest Express.
+The Summit will be running.
+Northwest Express has a continuing mechanical issue and is closed again today.
+Since Northwest Express is closed, Rainbow will be running today.
 Carrousel is running today.
-That means FREE skiing and riding on Carrousel.
-Head to Sunrise Lodge to get your ticket.
-The groomers did get out last night and hit most of the runs on the lower half of the mountain, along with Bev Hills, and Healey Heights on the Summit.
-The surface is machine power tilled.
-Off the groomed runs conditions vary greatly.
+When it is running, it is FREE to ride.
+Get your free lift ticket for Carrousel at the Sunrise Lodge.
+The groomers did get out last night and hit many of the runs on the lower half of the mountain, along with Bev Hills and Healey Heights on the Summit.
+The surface of the groomed runs is machine power tilled.
+Off the groomed runs you will find varying conditions.
 If you do go off groomed runs, use caution and never go alone.
 The Nordic Center is open with all 50 kilometers of trails groomed and set.
 The West Village base area is in full operation with all facilities open.
 There is additional parking at Skyliner.
 Pine Marten Lodge, and Sunrise Lodge are open for the season.
 The shuttle is running from Bend to the Mountain daily.
 Leave the driving to them and sit back and relax.